Materials-Consortia/OPTIMADE/optimade.md

   The prefix is used to separate the namespaces used by provider-specific extensions.
   These are defined in [Appendix 1](#h.app1).
 * **API implementation**: A realization of the OPTiMaDe API that a database provider uses to serve data from one or more databases.
+* **Identifier**: names that MUST start with a lowercase letter ([a-z]) or an underscore ("\_") followed by any number of lowercase alphanumerics ([a-z0-9]) and underscores ("\_").
 * **Entry**: A single instance of a specific type of resource served by the API implementation.
   For example, a `structures` entry is comprised by data that pertain to a single structure.
-* **Entry type**: Entries are categorized into types, which are named, e.g., `structures`, `calculations`, `references`.
+* **Entry type**: Entries are categorized into types, e.g., `structures`, `calculations`, `references`.
+  Entry types MUST be named according to the rules for identifiers.
 * **Entry property**: One data item which pertains to an entry, e.g., the chemical formula of a structure.
-* **Entry property name**: The name of an entry property MUST start with a lowercase letter ([a-z]) or an underscore ("\_") followed by any number of lowercase alphanumerics ([a-z0-9]) and underscores ("\_").
-Entry properties MUST NOT have the same name as any of the entry types.
+* **Entry property name**: The name of an entry property.
+  Entry property names MUST follow the rules for identifiers and MUST NOT have the same name as any of the entry types.
 * **Relationship**: Any entry can have one or more relationships with other entries.
   These are described in [3.5.
 Relationships](#h.3.5).
   Relationships describe links between entries rather than data that pertain to a single entry, and are thus regarded as distinct from the entry properties.
 * **Queryable property**: An entry property that can be referred to in the filtering of results.
   See section [5.
 API Filtering Format Specification](#h.5) for more information on formulating filters on properties.
   The definitions of specific properties in [6.
 Entry List](#h.6) states which ones MUST be queryable and which are RECOMMENDED.
 * **ID**: The ID entry property is a unique identifier referencing a specific entry in the database.
   Taken together, the ID and entry type MUST uniquely identify the entry.
   IDs MUST be URL-safe strings; in particular, they MUST NOT contain commas.